Cyber Monday 2019: 100+ best deals and sales to shop

 - EBags: Save up to 70% on high-quality luggage and travel accessories from eBags with code CYBER.

-- Eileen Fisher: Through December 2, over 500 already marked-down styles are an extra 20% off.
+- Eileen Fisher: Over 500 already marked-down styles are an extra 20% off.

 - Fanatics: Use promo code MONDAY to show your team spirit and get up to 70% off.